KickoKicko/VGA-Image-Blurring/Final Build/README.md

 - The **switches** are used to select the kernel type and kernel size:

   - The **three leftmost switches** determine the kernel type.
 These switches represent a binary number in **little-endian order**, where each switch corresponds to a single bit.
+They can only reach a maximum value of 4, as there are only 5 kernels available (0 to 4).
 The kernel types available are as follows:

     - **0**: Box blur
     - **1**: Gaussian blur